JoelStansbury/Clasical-Object-Detection/README.md

 <img src='Examples/output.png'>

 ### Disclaimer
 There is very likely someone who has implemented this much better than I have, but I like to learn so that is the reason for making this.
+I'd suggest looking into YOLO for most use cases.

 ## Technical Details